List of Power Rangers Dino Charge characters: Heckyl and Snide

 Heckyl is a humanoid alien with the ability to fire energy blasts from his hands from the planet Sentai 6, where he was transformed into the monstrous ammonite-themed Snide upon touching the Dark Energem while he was protecting it from Lord Arcanon.
 Following his transformation, the latter suppressed Heckyl's memories.

 Sometime later, Heckyl and Snide became one of Sledge's prisoners and locked in solitary confinement.
 Sledge releases Heckyl to help him obtain the Purple Energem in exchange for the latter becoming Sledge's partner.
 However, Fury steals the Energem first, leading to Heckyl being betrayed and thrown back in his cell.
 Following Sledge's apparent death, Heckyl and Snide assert their authority and lead the former's forces in an attempt to take over the Earth.
 Heckyl also enacts a separate plan to obtain the Energems by befriending the Rangers and infiltrating their ranks, only for them to discover his true intentions and connection to Snide due to his inability to control when his transformations occur.

 After Lord Arcanon arrives on Earth, Heckyl is re-incarcerated, but has Poisandra free him in exchange for telling her Sledge's true fate.
 Upon escaping and seeing Arcanon with the Dark Energem, Heckyl's memories return and he attacks the former, only to be restrained by Singe.
 However, Snide manifests and offers to join Arcanon, in exchange for being separated from Heckyl.
 Once Wrench accomplishes this, Heckyl escapes while Snide continues to assist Arcanon until Sledge returns and defects to him.

 Amidst Sledge's plot to tow the Earth to Kamen 5, Snide discovers Sledge also plans to eliminate him.
 To maintain his standing with Sledge, Snide traces a destroyed Greenzilla egg in Amber Beach to the Rangers' headquarters and destroys it despite Kendall's best efforts to stop him.
 However, Heckyl arrives and fights him before helping the Rangers kill him and the Dark Energem after Sledge refuses to use the Magnabeam on Snide.
 After helping the Rangers stop a past version of Sledge, Heckyl becomes a keeper and charged by Zenowing with protecting a past version of the Dark Energem.

 Heckyl is portrayed by Ryan Carter and Snide is voiced by Campbell Cooley.

 James Navarro

-James Navarro is Tyler's long lost father who became bonded to the Aqua Energem while saving his friend Rusty during a cave-in, which turned him into the Aqua Dino Charge Ranger and stopped his body's aging process.
-After the Energem attracted Fury, James was forced to go into hiding for ten years to protect his family and presumed dead.
+James Navarro is Tyler's long-lost father who became bonded to the Aqua Energem in a Ankylosaurus fossil while saving his friend Rusty during a cave-in, which turned him into the Aqua Dino Charge Ranger and stopped his body's ageing process.
+After the Energem attracted Fury, James was forced to go into hiding for ten years to protect his family and was presumed dead.
 In the present, James returns to protect his son from Ninja before helping him break the corrupted T-Rex Supercharger's influence.
 Following this, James leaves to find the Silver Energem and Titano Zord before Sledge's forces do.

 James Navarro is portrayed by Reuben Turner and voiced by Dan Musgrove.